GregBuck/bbresearch_web/content/post/2020-09-10-measuring-board-prototype.md

 thumbnail: ''
 ---

-Requirements for the proposed initiative are as follows:
+In the fall of 2019 Roy Murray was contracted to develop the electronic components for a prototype fish measuring board.
+The imputus for this contract was the belief that a measuring board using commonly available electronic components could be developed that would be substantially cheaper and more rugged than the digital calipers currently used.

+The specific requirements were:

-•	Using an open source single board computer such as a Raspberry Pi or an open source microcontroller such as an Arduino, a device will be constructed that will transmit sex and length data to a Windows operating system via Bluetooth or directly by communications cable.
+-	Using an open source single board computer such as a Raspberry Pi or an open source microcontroller such as an Arduino, a device will be constructed that will transmit sex and length data to a Windows operating system via Bluetooth or directly by communications cable.

-•	Two length sensors will be evaluated for the protoype.
+-	Two length sensors will be evaluated for the protoype.
 One is a magnet-operated length sensor (EP-2 from MTS systems) and the other a touch-operated  linear potentiometer (Spectra Symbol ThinPot).
 A single device will be constructed that can interface with either sensor for evaluation purposes.

-•	System will operate on rechargeable battery power with minimum operating time before recharge of 6 hours at 35 degrees F.  Batteries will be recharged using off-the-shelf recharging hardware.
+-	System will operate on rechargeable battery power with minimum operating time before recharge of 6 hours at 35 degrees F.  Batteries will be recharged using off-the-shelf recharging hardware.

-•	Sex data will be in numeric three digit code (1=male, 2=female, 3=unknown) and length data will be in millimeters with 1-2 mm of precision, measurable up to 1000mm.
+-	Sex data will be in numeric three digit code (1=male, 2=female, 3=unknown) and length data will be in millimeters with 1-2 mm of precision, measurable up to 1000mm.

-•	Code written in Python for a Windows-based computer will be developed to receive and store transmitted fish data.
+-	Code written in Python for a Windows-based computer will be developed to receive and store transmitted fish data.

-•	The device will be waterproof and sufficiently rugged to withstand the rigors of fieldwork.
+-	The device will be waterproof and sufficiently rugged to withstand the rigors of fieldwork.
 Design considerations will also include the goal of in-house maintenance and reproducibility.

-•	At the end of this project an electronic schematic, parts list, and software along with any other design notes and/or drawings developed during this design process will be delivered to the state of Alaska along with any and all intellectual property rights.
+-	At the end of this project an electronic schematic, parts list, and software along with any other design notes and/or drawings developed during this design process will be delivered to the state of Alaska along with any and all intellectual property rights.